Lindsay Lohan Was Punched in the Face on Instagram Live After Accosting a Family

 When the family continued to ignore Lohan, she got only got angrier, and began accusing the parents of trafficking children.
 “You’re taking these children, and they want to go,” she said, in heavily accented English.

-After follow the family for several minutes, Lohan was punched.
+After following the family for several minutes, Lohan was punched.

 Lohan kept following the family, and after several minutes, a woman’s voice can be heard before Lohan’s camera shakes.
 Lohan then says that the woman hit her.
 “You guys, I’m so scared,” she said, while crying and holding her face.
 The livestream then ended.
 The videos were taken down a short time later.